BlockListed/Easy-Carykh-jumpcutter/README.md

-# (Not actually usefule or good) Easy-Carykh-jumpcutter
+# (Not actually useful or good) Easy-Carykh-jumpcutter

 •ALL OS's need you to have admin access, python and pip